Bachelor of Psychological Sciences (Honours)

 Course structure

-This course is made up of 6 units, which are all level 400 units.
+The Bachelor of Psychological Science (Honours) course is made up of 6 units, which are all level 400 units.
+To find out unit delivery information view the relevant Yearly Planner.

 The course duration is 1 year full time or up to 3 years part time.
 For more information on the recommended course sequence click here.